jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

-I add another assertion, this time with input to the list_ constructor_
+I add another assertion, this time with input to the :py:class:`list` constructor_

 .. code-block:: python
   :emphasize-lines: 2